nallisindhoor/BookStore/README.md

 Setting up 2.5 hours .
 Part of this was just me setting some of the things up on my Mac book.
-Actual coding was around 7.5 hours, most of the hours on the 3rd and a couple hours here and there today.
+Actual coding was around 7.5 hours, most of the hours on the 3rd and a couple hours all up on the 4th.

 I have not used Angular to this extent previously so most of my time was still spent on understanding those concepts.
 I only had a rough idea when I started.